Shopify Payments for Singapore

 - The bank account is eligible for recurring transfers from Shopify.

-Most checking accounts can accept the electronic bank transfer types listed above.
 Checking accounts that are set up to accept only wire transfers don't work with Shopify Payments.
-Savings accounts, flex-currency accounts, virtual accounts, and money-transferring services that mimic bank accounts aren't supported by Shopify Payments.
+Savings accounts, flex-currency accounts, and money-transferring services that mimic bank accounts aren't supported by Shopify Payments.
+Although non-Shopify virtual accounts are supported, you might experience more payout failures with these accounts.

 To confirm that your account can accept the transfer type listed for your region, contact your bank.